kennylavender/development-notes/tdd.md

 ### 5 Questions Every Unit Test Must Answer
 A failing test should read like a good bug report.
 That means that answers to the following questions should be obvious at a glance:

-- What component is being tested?
+- What component/unit/function/thing is being tested? ( describe )
-- What behavior of the component is being tested (test setup / givens)?
+- What behavior of the component is being tested? (test setup / givens) ( should )
 - What are the actual results?
 - What are the expected results?
 - How can actual results be reproduced?